ndif-team/ndif/README.md

 # NDIF Development Guide

-Welcome to the development guide for the `NDIF` project!
-This document explains how to set up a development environment, install dependencies, and get started with contributing to the NDIF project.
+This guide explains how to set up a development environment, install dependencies, and get started with contributing to the `NDIF` project.

 ## Prerequisites